propertyhive/WP-Property-Hive/README.txt

 16. Not using a CRM?
 Property Hive comes with a free CRM to manage applicants, email matching properties to them, record viewings and more

 == Changelog ==

+= 2.0.22 - 2024-10-18 =
+* Search form sliders tweaked to work when multiple search forms are included on one page
+* Added 'On Hold' and 'Cancelled' statuses to Key Dates
+* Corrected notes box from not formatting WYSIWYG in viewings lightbox
+* Corrected restriction types not displaying on frontend in 'Utilities & More' lightbox
+* Corrected obtaining available date  causing it to be returned as formatted string

 = 2.0.21 - 2024-10-08 =
 * Added options in Elementor 'Property Images' widget to specify click action